LNG Hrvatska: Technical features

-FSRU vessel
+Floating storage and regasification unit

-FSRU (Floating Storage & Regasification Unit) vessel consists of LNG storage tanks, equipment for LNG loading and unloading and LNG regasification equipment.
+The floating storage and regasification unit (FSRU) vessel consists of LNG storage tanks, equipment for LNG loading and unloading and LNG regasification equipment.
 All processes on board are monitored by the operator from the central control room while autonomous safety systems are in operation in case of fire and gas occurrence.
 The FSRU vessel is equipped with four LNG storage tanks with a total capacity of 140,206 m3, three LNG regasification units with a maximum regasification rate of 451,840 m3/h and with power plant which generates electricity for the purpose of operating the terminal.

 Regasification of LNG is performed by exchanging the heat of seawater and LNG over glycol as an intermediate fluid.
 Seawater transfers its heat to glycol and is afterwards discharged back to the sea without any treatment.
 The glycol afterwards transfers heat to the LNG which is regasified during this process.
 Natural gas is then through high-pressure offloading arms, delivered to the gas transmission system of the Republic of Croatia.